 FAQs:

-(2) Tuition cost depends on which Tier of the program you select.
 Contact us below with the details of your existing PoCUS experience, your practice environment, and your learning objectives in order to obtain a quote.

 Feel free to, contact us if you wish to discuss further.